FelipeOFF/minify_link/README.md

 #### Please, if you are read this repository, give me feedback about my code.
 This help me to improve.
 Thank you

 E-mail: felipe-not@hotmail.com
-Or add an issue into this repo, thanks.
+Or open an issue into this repo, thanks.

 ### Requirements